Truveo

-Truveo is a search engine for Web video, based in San Francisco and operated by Oath Inc. Truveo was founded in 2004 by Timothy Tuttle and Adam Beguelin.
+Truveo is a search engine for Web video, based in San Francisco and operated by Oath Inc. It was founded in 2004 by Timothy Tuttle and Adam Beguelin.
 Truveo launched its first commercial video search service in September 2005.
 Truveo was acquired by AOL in January 2006.
 The name Truveo is a combination of the modern French verb trouver (meaning "to find") and the Latin term video (meaning "I see").

 In addition to operating its own search engine at truveo.com, Truveo powers video search on hundreds of websites including Microsoft websites, Sports Illustrated, Brightcove, CBS Radio websites, Qwest, CNET Search.com, CSTV, Excite, Flock, Infospace, Kosmix, Netvibes, Pageflakes, Widgetbox, and others.

 Truveo claims to be one of the largest and most widely used video search engines, indexing over 600 million videos and reaching 75 million unique visitors every month across all websites it powers.
 As of March, 2008, the Alexa traffic ranking for the truveo.com website alone was about 600.

 In 2008, Pete Kocks, Truveo's chief architect took over as general manager of Truveo.
 In December 2010, Truveo launched a new version of video search that included: